VivoSorhie/Telecom-Customer-Churn-Segmentation-Analysis/README.md

-# Telecom Customer Churn Prediction: Finding and Fixing Customer Attrition
+# Telecom Customer Churn Reduction via Predictive Modeling

 A full-cycle machine learning project that predicts which customers are about to leave — turning data into a proactive **retention strategy** that saves real revenue.